How our mind works (or why we judge so many things wrong)

 A number of biases that you’re subjected to in your everyday life and that are heavily used in marketing are a result of that overwhelming simplification.

 “Mindik is intelligent and strong.
 Will she be a good leader?”

 The answer that quickly comes to mind is “yes”.
 In fact, it comes to mind before you were even aware of it.
 How did that work?
-Your mind jumped to conclusion based on the information available at hand.
+Your mind jumped to a conclusion based on the information available at hand.
 Before going “yes”, it didn’t consider that Mindik could also be cruel and corrupt, for example.

 You’d think that if you were just given the time to consider these questions, you’d be more objective.
 Unfortunately, research shows that's not true.
 In most cases, people rationalize their opinions - the ones that have been initially formed due to the availability heuristics, if they’re given the time to think.

 For example, here's a question:

 Who is more likely to cheat on their partner: a physician or a politician?

 First, you think, politician, surely.
 It’s an intuitive answer that comes to mind readily because adultery among politicians is covered much more often than that of physicians.